How to soak almonds (and other nuts)

-- Ground into meal for Almond Joy-ish Cookies
+- Ground into almond meal for Almond Joy-ish Cookies

 - Use a container at least twice the size of the amount of almonds you’re using.
 They swell to about twice the size and will soak up much of the water.

 - Cover the nuts with warm water and let sit in a warm place for about 12 hours or overnight.
-After about 12 hours, or in the morning, drain the water, add one teaspoon of salt per quart of almonds (presoaked quantity), and fill again with warm water to let soak for another 8-12 hours.
+After about 12 hours, or in the morning, drain the water, add one teaspoon of salt, and fill again with warm water to let soak for another 8-12 hours.

 - After the final salt water soak, drain the almonds and dehydrate until crisp.
-This may take a while…… Use the nut setting on your dehydrator or the lowest temperature available on your oven.
+This may take 6-8 hours.
+Use the nut setting on your dehydrator or the lowest temperature available on your oven.

 When I first started soaking almonds I finished after dehydrating to keep them raw, but since Kimi posted that both dehydrating AND then roasting removed even more phytic acid (though studies have yet to prove how much) I’ve roasted them in the oven for 20 minutes or so which adds a nice roasted flavor to the already salted nuts.

-Even the experts are unsure of how much phytic acid is removed during this process, or even if it removes enough to make it worth while, but what I do know is that I notice a difference between soaked and unsoaked almonds.
-So I’ll continue soaking them but not freak out should I consume a unsoaked one from time to time.
+Even the experts are unsure of how much phytic acid is removed during this process, or even if it removes enough to make it worthwhile, but what I do know is that I notice a difference between soaked and unsoaked almonds.
+So I’ll continue soaking them but not freak out should I consume an unsoaked one from time to time.